mattbanks/WordPress-Starter-Theme/README.markdown

 ## Summary

 WordPress Starter Theme for use as a starting template for building custom themes.
 Uses HTML5 Boilerplate with Modernizr and Normalize.css.
 Tested with WordPress 3.2, 3.3 RC2.
-Rename folder to your theme name and being development.
+Rename folder to your theme name and begin development.

 ### Features